 Days 8 & 9: Hiking the Alps

 For the next two mornings, you'll wake up in one of the most beautiful spots on Earth.
 Take off on a mountain excursion that combines the local cog railway, a gondola lift up to Männlichen, and a spectacular Alpine walk above the tree line, surrounded by a panorama of cut-glass peaks.
 You could also explore what's above the opposite side of the valley, ride a gondola lift to the top of the 10,000-foot Schilthorn, loiter in the thin air, and enjoy the mighty view.
 For a more restful day, stick closer to home and walk to the thundering Trümmelbach: a unique set of waterfalls encased behind the valley walls.
-No bus.
+No bus today.

 Day 10: To the Rhine Valley